binishmanandhar23/AdMobInCompose/README.md

 # AdMobInCompose

-Library that helps developers to use AdMob in compose.
+Library that help developers to use AdMob in compose.

 ![API](https://img.shields.io/badge/API-21%2B-brightgreen.svg)

-Easily add Ads for Android using the power of compose.
+Easily add Ads in Android using the power of compose.

 # Installation